View the OT Application

 - Complete USI’s Application for Admission to Graduate Studies and be accepted to USI’s Office of Graduate Studies.

-- Have official transcripts from all undergraduate/graduate institutions attended sent to the Office of Graduate Studies by February 15.
+- Have official transcripts from all undergraduate/graduate institutions attended sent to Graduate Studies by February 15.

 - Complete the USI OT Program Admission Application (available January 15-February 15).

 - Have two letters of recommendations, one professional letter from a previous employer or from a practicing Occupational Therapist and one academic letter from a professor or advisor in the applicant’s undergraduate degree, sent to Occupational Therapy Program, University of Southern Indiana, 8600 University Blvd, Evansville, IN 47712.

 - Have a minimum 3.00 grade point average (on a 4.00 point system), calculated on the prerequisite courses and undergraduate degree.

 * OT applications will not be accepted unless you have been accepted OR awaiting acceptance to USI’s Office of Graduate Studies.

 * Students are responsible for the coursework covered in the required MSOT Prerequisite courses.
 It is highly recommended that students keep their textbook from these classes for future references.